How to Fix Error 0x80070070

 Diagnosing the Problem: How to Check Your Disk Space

-Before applying any fixes, you should verify how much disk space you actually have available.
-This helps you understand the scope of the problem and choose the most appropriate solution.
+Before you try any fixes, check how much disk space you have.
+This helps you understand the problem and pick the best solution.

 Solution 1: Use Windows Disk Cleanup Tool